WebberZone/add-to-all/docs/01-ata-getting-started/installing-webberzone-snippetz.md

 slug: installing-webberzone-snippetz
 title: "Installing WebberZone Snippetz"
 products: [add-to-all]
-sections: [01-ata-getting-started]
+sections: ["01-ata-getting-started"]
-tags: [add-to-all,installation,snippetz]
+tags: [add-to-all, installation, snippetz]
 status: publish
-order: 0
 ---

 [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) (formerly Add to All) is available in the WordPress.org plugins repository.
 This means you can search for and install the plugin directly from within your WordPress site’s dashboard.